 I only drive my car half of the year; will this make my insurance cheaper?

 This is known as off road cover.
-Whilst there are insurance policy options available for this on the marketplace offering off road cover, this is not something we currently sell.
+Whilst there are insurance policy options available for this on the marketplace offering off road cover, this is not something we currently offer.

 Is my car too old for GAP Insurance?